Privacy Statement - FAQ

 - When you believe your data is incorrect and you have therefore requested a correction with us.
 You may then request that processing of your data be limited while we validate if your data is incorrect.

-- When the data processing is illegal, but you oppose to your data being deleted and instead request that the use of these data be restricted.
+- When the data processing is unlawful, but you oppose to your data being deleted and instead request that the use of these data be restricted.

 - When you need your data to be able to determine, enforce or defend legal claims, even if we no longer need your data for the purpose of our processing.